FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-table/sql-eg-table-create-parquet-target.md

 # CREATE TABLE parquet-sample

-Create a FeatureBase table with:
+The table `parquet-target` is intended for a `BULK INSERT` statement and contains:
 * A numeric unique identifier
 * ID, INT and DECIMAL data types
-* a DECIMAL constraint of four places
+* a four-point DECIMAL constraint

 ## Before you begin